WALKERS’ WORLD

 .
 On the trail leaving Arzua you pass fields, oak groves and small hamlets.
 Much of the Camino here is on farm tracks and the walking is quite easy.

 Day 33 RUA TO SANTIAGO 19 km.
 From Rua the trail leads to San Paio.
-Legend says that Paio was a beautiful ten-year-old Galician boy who was traded as a hostage to a wicked Arab Caliph and killed.
+Legend says that Paio was a ten-year-old Galician boy who was traded as a hostage to a wicked Arab Caliph and killed.
 Although this happened in 925AD, his cult remains strong in Galicia.
 Just past San Paio comes Lavacolla (from "Lava" - to wash and "colla" - one's bottom).
 Here, medieval pilgrims performed their ablutions washing their private parts before presenting themselves to St James.
 The trail leads up Monte del Gozo (Mount of Joy) for a first sight of Santiago de Compostela.
 The historic route then leads through the city gates and finally to the main plaza by the great Cathedral.
 Here you can collect your "Compostela" certificate.

 The itinerary can be modified with extra rest days along the way or in some stages longer days can be split into shorter days.